SilasBoyeNissen/TranscriptionalHeterogeneityAndCellCycleRegulationAsCentralDeterminantsOfPrimitiveEndodermPriming/README.md

 ####################################################################################

-This repository includes the entire dataset for generating and visualizing the figures and the movies in the article.
+This repository includes the data analysis including the script to produce all the lineage trees from the Imaris file.

-The Data folder includes the raw data for all figures and all movies and the original scripts that generated the data.

-The Figures folder includes the scripts for generating all main figures and all supplementary figures.

-The Matlab folder includes the general script for generating and visualizing data.
+The Phase diagram folder includes the script to reproduce Figure 3-figure supplement 1.

-The Movies folder includes the scripts for generating all movies.

-The Python folder includes a minimal Python version with CUDA acceleration and automatic differentiation.

 For questions please contact silas@nbi.ku.dk.